 Good to know before you go

-- Ice skates rentals are available at Bactraxor Ultimate Sports in Banff or University of Calgary Outdoor Centre has affordable prices, check here for more options in Calgary.
-I recommend buying a used pair from a 2nd Chance Sports (in Calgary)
+- Ice skates rentals are available at Bactraxor Ultimate Sports in Banff or the University of Calgary Outdoor Centre has affordable prices, check here for more options in Calgary.
+I recommend buying a used pair from a 2nd Chance Sports (in Calgary).

 - Recommended minimum ice thickness (for new clear ice): 7cm or less – stay off, 10cm – walking, xc skiing, 12cm – one snowmobile or ATV.

 - Black ice is usually better for skating (as you see on the Johnson Lake picture above), white (milky) ice (as you see on the Vermilion Lakes picture) has air or snow in it and should be considered with caution.

-- It might be a good idea to carry some kind of rope in your pocket and watch the self-rescue video if an incident happens
+- It might be a good idea to carry a throw bag with rope in your pocket and watch the self-rescue video if an incident happens.

 - Personal note: I like to go skating anywhere where I can see recent tracks or people skating.
-It gives me a piece of mind.
+It gives me peace of mind.